MihaiHMO/RISC-V-workshop-/Day3_5/README.md

 Instr[1:0] are always zero  ![](4-2.png)
 - Instruction type : To implement the set of instruction we use commands that check values with don't care values: ``` $is_i_instr = $ instr[6:2] ==?
 5'b0000x || ...
 ![](4-3.png)
-- Immediate value : it is 32 bit nd depends on the instruction type.
+- Immediate value : it is 32 bita nd depends on the instruction type.
 This is formed by multiple Concatenation in TLV: ``{ {21{$instr[31]}}, $instr[30:20]}``` - final vector is formed by 21 copies of instr[31] bit + instr[30:20] .
 - The rest of instruction fields have fixed position independent of he type:
 ![](4-4.png)